deciduously/hunt-the-wumpus/post.md

 /release
 ```

-The development config works!
 Let's test our our production bundle.
 First create `rollup.config.js` and save the following contents:

 ```js
 import babel from "rollup-plugin-babel"